Daisuke-sama/wpmu-main-blog-post-on-sub-blog/README.md

 post with the same **path** in the main blog.
 If it is found, then it will be rendered under the sub-blog theme.

 ## Features
-1. It works for a single post request only, and doesn't work when the list of post is requested.
+1. It works for a single post, or post meta, request only, and doesn't work when the list of post is requested.
 1. Independent on themes of sub-blogs and main blog.
 1. Loads only the Page post type.
 1. A full post with its meta will be rendered, i.e. author, comments, etc.